chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
+  text: "Hi Nicholas.
+We thoroughly enjoyed our tour through stunningly beautiful
+    Rhodes.
+Andrew shared a wealth of information not only about the island and its history but about daily life in Rhodes, which we found especially fascinating.
-  text: "Thank you, Nick and Emmanuel.
-We had a great time we will let our friends
-    know about the service you provided!
+    We also appreciated his flexibility in adjusting the itinerary and time schedule to accommodate our wishes. **Best, Mike W. (Oct 24th) USA**\n\nThank you, Nick and Emmanuel.
+We had a great time we will let our friends know about the service you provided!
 What we liked the best about the excursion was that it could be as structured as you want it or not.
 Emmanuel was always provided option to choose from.
 Thank you, **Kari & Moana (Oct 19) Honolulu, Hawaii, USA**\n\nThank you, Nicholas and Stamos!
 We totally enjoyed touring the island.
 Stamos was excellent in many ways!
 He shared much of the history, significant features, and daily living of the island.
 Stamos offered alternatives to our itinerary based on our interests making our visit to Rodos extremely memorable.
 We would give him more than a perfect score if we can. \U0001F642 Ευχαριστώ πολύ!! **Susanna, Mi, and Elsie (Oct 14th) USA**\n\nNicholas, thank you for a fabulous tour of your beautiful island.
 We so enjoyed every bit of it.
 Stamos was a great guide and showed us so much of the island.
-I will certainly recommend your group to anyone coming your way. **Barbara R. (Oct 9th) U.K.**\n\nNick, our excursion was very enjoyable.
+I will certainly recommend your group to anyone coming your way. **Barbara
+    R. (Oct 9th) U.K.**\n\nNick, our excursion was very enjoyable.
 Roula & Dimitris we’re very knowledgeable and professional.
 We thoroughly enjoyed our adventure and always felt safe.
 I would not hesitate to book another excursion for myself.
     I will also recommend your team to future cruise passengers.
-    Thank you again. **James K. (Oct 7th) USA**\n\nWe booked a private GT6 tour (knights of St Johns) with Nicholas.
+Thank you again.
+    **James K. (Oct 7th) USA**\n\nWe booked a private GT6 tour (knights of St Johns) with Nicholas.
 We were picked up at our hotel promptly, in a very clean and cool temp van.
 We were introduced to Mr Kiriakos our driver.
 Who BTW always made us feel safe and comfortable.
 Kostas was our guide and outlined the day briefly.
     We started our walking tour around the gates of the palace and wandered through the medieval old town.
 We walked along the knights streets it was magical.
 We drove through the country sides and stopp at the Lindos acropolis and St pauls bay.
 Kostas historical knowledge, passion and humorous personality made this a great day and adventure.
 Being with this team allowed us to relax and enjoy the things we wanted to learn about.
 We came away with a greater understanding as